projectatomic/atomic-enterprise-training/eap-latest-setup.md

 In many production environments direct access to the web is not allowed.
 In these situations there is typically an HTTP(S) proxy available.
-Configuring OpenShift builds and deployments to use these proxies is as simple as setting standard environment variables.
+Configuring AE deployments to use these proxies is as simple as setting standard environment variables.
 The trick is knowing where to place them.

 ## Importing ImageStreams